 At the moment most of the pupils speak English as their first language.
-When we require support for an EAL (English as an Additional Language) pupil, we draw upon the expertise of the County Council's EAL support teacher.
+When we require support for an EAL (English as an Additional Language) pupil, we draw upon the expertise of the County Council's EAL support teacher who comes in weekly to support children who arrived here as part of the Homes for Ukraine scheme.